kwabenasapong/openpldoc/manual/source/configure.rst

   the song, images or Bible verses.

 **Next Slide:**
-  Up and down arrow keys advance to the
+  Up and down arrow keys advance to the next or previous Service Item from the top and bottom slides of each Service Item.
+As long as you have your songs and verses in order, you can use the :kbd:`Down Arrow` to move through your service from start to finish.
+Using this setting makes it possible to use a presentation remote controller.

 X11
 ^^^